- There is a history of the term legacy systems in IT.

 SAP misused the term legacy on countless sales engagements.
 They used the term as a term of propaganda.
 So what does that mean?
 When a term is used this way, it is used not to describe something accurately, but just the opposite.
 The intent of the user is to describe inaccurately and to make the listener more amenable to what the message.

 A second important characteristic of what defines when a term is used as propaganda is that and often without having to provide evidence to support the claim.
-And if we observe how SAP used the term legacy, there was never a case by case analysis at companies whether the functionality could be replaced by SAP, whether it was a good idea to customize it into SAP if it could not be replaced, etc..
-That would have taken a lot of work, and in many cases the outcome would have been both that SAP did not have the functionality and that it made no sense to port the functionality to SAP.
+And if we observe how SAP used the term legacy, there was never a case by case analysis at companies whether the functionality could be replaced by SAP.
+Whether it was a good idea to customize it into SAP if it could not be replaced, etc..
+That would have taken a lot of work, and in many cases, the outcome would have been both that SAP did not have the functionality and that it made no sense to port the functionality to SAP.
+But most executive buyers preferred to not do this work, and buy whatever was trend (what everyone else was buying).

 It was much easier to simply use the blanket term legacy, to paper over or obscure all of that analysis.
 Rather than being analytical, the use of the term legacy seems specifically designed to appeal to emotion and to fashion.
 To a concept of there being an “in crowd ” and and “out crowd.”
 Companies wanted the new great stuff that SAP offered, and did not want to be stuck with “legacy.”
 One wonders how many decisions to go with SAP or other similar vendors when this term was in its heyday, simply to present the impression that the company was hip and with the times.